-The line between what is considered ‘scholarly’ and ‘non-scholarly’ continues to blur as it is easier to create and share information.
-And sometimes you need to use a combination of different information types.
-This means you need to carefully evaluate each source you use.
-Some questions you may consider in your evaluation include:
+The line between what is considered scholarly and non-scholarly continues to blur as it becomes easier to create and share information.
+Sometimes you need to use a combination of different information types.
+This means you need to be able to carefully evaluate each source you use.